 World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI)

-WAI, in partnership with organizations around the world, pursues accessibility of the Web through five primary activities:
+WAI, in partnership with organizations around the world, pursues accessibility of the web through these primary activities:

-- developing guidelines for Web content, user agents, and authoring tools
+- developing accessibility guidelines for web content and applications, browsers, and authoring tools

-- coordinating with research and development that can affect future accessibility of the Web
+- coordinating with research and development that may impact future accessibility of the web

 WAI includes the following Working Groups and Interest Group: